kumulynja/nwc_wallet/README.md

 ## Usage

-Next, you can follow the steps below to integrate the package into your app:
+Next, you can follow the steps below to integrate Nostr Wallet Connect into your app:

 ### 1. Generate or import a Nostr keypair for the wallet service\*